uvoo/docker-gitrepo-todir-sync/README.md

-# git-sync-kubernetes
+# gitrepo-todir-sync

-Simple Kubernetes git sync url to directory on changes
+Simple Kubernetes gitrepo sync to directory on filesystem on changes.